 The housing market is thriving in the US, but there are some risks that investors should be aware of.
-Rising interest rates are one of the most significant dangers – let’s take a closer look at what they are and how they could tank the housing market.
+Interest rate Increase are one of the most significant dangers – let’s take a closer look at what they are and how they could tank the housing market.

 The cost of a mortgage is largely determined by interest rates, which have a significant — and frequently underestimated — impact on home values.
 When interest rates are low, housing becomes more affordable, and prices tend to rise.
 When home values are lower, as a result of increased price and less demand, the cost of living goes up.

-I’ll answer your question about interest rates at the end of this article as We cover all you need to know about them in today’s market: Then work backward.
+I’ll answer your question about interest rate increase at the end of this article as We cover all you need to know about them in today’s market: Then work backward.
 Look at what has ended and when it’s due, then calculate in the future without interest rates.

 Where we are today